What is melanoma skin cancer?

 The skin has 3 layers.
 From the outside in, they are:

-The middle layer of the skin is called the dermis.
-The dermis is much thicker than the epidermis.
+- Dermis: This middle layer of the skin is much thicker than the epidermis.
 It contains hair shafts, sweat glands, blood vessels, and nerves.

-The deepest layer of the skin is called the subcutis.
-It keeps in heat and has a shock-absorbing effect that helps protect the body’s organs from injury.
+- Subcutis: This deepest layer of the skin contains proteins and fat, which help keep in body heat and act as a shock absorber to help protect the body’s organs from injury.

 Skin tumors that are not cancer